-Church Council - It is the responsibility of the Church Council to appoint a Church Safeguarding Officer and there should be no gaps in this crucial provision.
-It is not appropriate for the minister in pastoral charge or circuit superintendent to fill any gap, because of the potential conflict of roles.
-The role will usually be undertaken on a voluntary basis, although any reasonable expenses should be met.

-Ultimate responsibility for safeguarding within the church lies with the Church Council as the Trustee body.
-The church safeguarding officer should be a member of the Church Council or have the right to attend at least annually to report on implementation of the safeguarding policy.
+It is the responsibility of each Circuit Meeting to appoint a Circuit Safeguarding Officer and there should be no gaps in this crucial provision.
+It is not appropriate for a minister in pastoral charge or circuit superintendent to fill any gap, because of the potential conflict of roles but an individual safeguarding officer may cover the role in more than one location.
+The role will usually be undertaken on a voluntary basis, although expenses should be met.
+Ultimate responsibility for safeguarding within the circuit lies with the Circuit Meeting.
+The circuit safeguarding officer should be a member of the Circuit Meeting or have the right to attend at least annually to report on implementation of the safeguarding policy.
+Where an individual holds the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.

-Nunthorpe Methodist Church appoints Mark Braithwaite as Church Safeguarding Officer (Adults and Children) and supports him in his role.
+The Middlesbrough & Eston Circuit appoints Mark Braithwaite as Circuit Safeguarding Officer and supports him in his role.

-The Church Council holds the following responsibilities, which may be delegated to the Church Safeguarding Officer, if appropriate:
+The circuit meeting holds the following responsibilities, which may be delegated to the Circuit Safeguarding Officer, if appropriate: